infiniflow/infinity/docs/guides/search_guide.md

 #### Traditional Chinese analyzer

-Use `"traditional"` to select the analyzer for traditional Chinese, which essentially converts simplified Chinese into traditional Chinese based on the outputs of the [Jieba](https://github.com/yanyiwu/cppjieba) analyzer.
+Use `"traditional"` to select the traditional Chinese analyzer, which essentially converts simplified Chinese into traditional Chinese based on the outputs of the [Jieba](https://github.com/yanyiwu/cppjieba) analyzer.

 #### Japanese analyzer